emjkenz/Cinema-Release-Schedule/README.md

 ### User Story:

 ```
-As a movie enthusiast, I want to access to movie releases and their cinema locations, so that I can watch my desired movie near me.
+As a movie enthusiast, I want access to movie releases and their cinema locations, so that I can watch my desired movie near me.
 ```

 ### Acceptance Criteria：